Spared from Death

 Most had either died from the flames, sickness, or starvation.

 There were two thousand of us a few months prior.
 But I remember we were suddenly vanishing faster than usual.
-It was normal to see people disappear after while.
+It was normal to see people disappear after awhile.
 There was nothing we could do.
 But as the gunfire grew and the explosion rang out.

 I remember Arthur smiling, jumping up and down, as best he could as he cheered into the air.
 He was looking up and I looked up as well.
 When I did, a dozen planes flew over.
 Some had American flags, others had English and Italian flags.